somethingnew2-0/SimpleCSPM/README.md

 #### External Load Balancers from Cloud Asset Inventory

+The sheets below list the several components of external Google Cloud Load Balancers (GCLBs or GLBs) that can be queried from the Cloud Asset inventory service using [Cloud Asset Inventory `gcloud` commands](https://cloud.google.com/asset-inventory/docs/listing-assets).

+GCLBs require two components: a frontend "forwarding rule" and a backend service.
+The external frontend "forwarding rules" can be restricted using the [`compute.restrictProtocolForwardingCreationForTypes` organization policy](https://cloud.google.com/load-balancing/docs/protocol-forwarding#enforcing_protocol_forwarding_settings_across_a_project_folder_or_organization).
+The external backend services can be restricted using the [`compute.restrictLoadBalancerCreationForTypes` organization policy](https://cloud.google.com/load-balancing/docs/org-policy-constraints).

 ##### External Global Forwarding Rules

+Below is an equivalent [Cloud Asset Inventory `gcloud` command](https://cloud.google.com/asset-inventory/docs/listing-assets) used to generate a CSV of this sheet for your organization by specifying an `$ORGANIZATION_ID`.
 ```
 gcloud beta asset list --organization=$ORGANIZATION_ID --content-type='resource' \
   --asset-types='compute.googleapis.com/GlobalForwardingRule' \